playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 const shouldBeNumber = returnProp(4); // ✅ This won't show errors now
 ```

-But you'll find that this doesn't give the example you might want:
+However, unions have some limiations.
+You'll find that this doesn't give the example you might want:

 ```typescript
 // ❌ This will yeild an error